top of page

 1. Leverage your motivation at its highest

-When we are triggered to learn a skill, our motivation at that point is at its highest.
-Use it to set up the structure for your learning, so you continue to learn even when the motivation wanes.
+When we are triggered to learn a skill, our motivation at that point is highest.
+Use it well to set up the guardrails for your learning, so you can't easily fall off or slip away in your learning when the motivation wanes.

 2. Create a playground to use what you’re learning